-Cost of goods sold as a percentage of revenue increased to 59.8% for the year ended December 31, 2023 from 59.2% for the year ended December 31, 2022.
-Cost of goods sold reflects increases of 0.4% from our Specialty segment, and 0.3% from our Wholesale - North America segment (including a 0.5% dilutive effect related to our acquisition of Uni-Select), partially offset by a decrease of 0.2% attributable to mix primarily due to a decline in revenue in our Specialty segment.
-Refer to the discussion of our segment results of operations for factors contributing to the changes in cost of goods sold as a percentage of revenue by segment for the year ended December 31, 2023 compared to the year ended December 31, 2022.
+Cost of goods sold as a percentage of revenue increased to 60.9% for the year ended December 31, 2024 from 59.8% for the year ended December 31, 2023.
+Cost of goods sold primarily reflects an increase of 1.0% from our Wholesale - North America segment.
+Refer to the discussion of our segment results of operations for factors contributing to the changes in cost of goods sold as a percentage of revenue by segment for the year ended December 31, 2024 compared to the year ended December 31, 2023.